Rotendahl/rotendahl.github.io/_posts/projects/2017-07-03-Processing-Games.md

 controls the game's state and the core game logic.
 Each game has a file _game.pde_ that contains the data structures and classes for each game.

-The _php_ files are used to send and retrieve the score to a database.
+The _php_ files are used to send and retrieve the score to a database, this is done in a stupid way since high score is just set using URL parameters.
+Processing had no way to interact with the DOM so no post request could be made.

+{: .notice}
+Update :
+The database is broken, and I can't be bothered to keep it alive, so the high-score functionality is broken

 ### The memory game
 <img src="/games/brain/assets/huske.png" style="width:50%;">